 5. To Contribute To Health Studies And Research

-In order to conduct medical investigations and create novel treatments, research institutes require access to data.
-To allow your doctor to disclose your protected health information (PHI) with the researchers conducting a clinical trial for a new drug, you will be required to sign a medical release of information form.
+In order to conduct medical investigations and create novel treatments, research institutes require access to data. for your doctor to disclose to investigators leading clinical trials for the discovery of a new medicine, you will have to sign a release of medical information which is HIPAA compliant.

 6. Releasing Information For Legal Compliance And Proceedings